SCHOOL OF BUSINESS ADMINISTRATION

 - DELVIN D HAWLEY - SENIOR ASSOCIATE DEAN AND ASSOCIATE PROFESSOR OF FINANCE

-- ANTHONY PAUL AMMETER - ASSOCIATE DEAN FOR UNDERGRADUATE PROGRAMS AND ASSOCIATE PROFESSOR OF MANAGEMENT AND MANAGEMENT INFORMATION SYSTEMS
+- ANTHONY PAUL AMMETER - INTERIM DIRECTOR OF OUTREACH AND CONTINUING STUDIES, INTERIM ASSOCIATE PROVOST, INTERIM DEAN OF GENERAL STUDIES AND ASSOCIATE PROFESSOR OF MANAGEMENT AND MANAGEMENT INFORMATION SYSTEMS

-- REBECCA CAMPBELL BAKER - ASSISTANT TO THE DEAN
+- MARY BETH WHITTINGTON - ASSISTANT TO THE DEAN

 253 Holman Hall